peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public bool GetUnsignedBit(
         int n);

-Not documented yet.
+Returns whether a bit is set in this number's absolute value.

 <b>Parameters:</b>

- * <i>n</i>: A 32-bit signed integer.
+ * <i>index</i>: Zero based index of the bit to test.
+0 means the least significant bit.

 <b>Return Value:</b>

-A Boolean object.
+ `true`  if a bit is set in this number's absolute value.

 ### GetUnsignedBitLength

     public int GetUnsignedBitLength();

-Finds the minimum number of bits needed to represent this object's absolute value.
+Finds the minimum number of bits needed to represent this number's absolute value.

 <b>Return Value:</b>